jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Unlike evolution, the trick is not magic, because extras understand they're dropping one tool and attaching another; like swapping out the DVD player for Netlix.
 Yet, there's still something wonderfully mystical about choosing to leave ones's comfort zone and learning a new cyborgolgy.
 It's like a desert fox putting on a swimsuit, attaching flippers, and slipping on swimming goggles and then diving into the ocean yelling "I can do this!".

 Changing our tools is so wonderfully brave, mysterious, and difficult, I call it majic.
 Pronounced like magic, but different so we know it's the free choice of a regular person to upgrade to a new tool and continue humanity's evolution.
-Majic is real life magic.

 Think of majic like a bonding agent.
 Carbon atoms are sticky and thereby bond other atoms to form the Universe's many molecules.
 Genius in the protagonists minds bonds existing ideas into original ones.
 Good storytelling bonds audiences with different worlds and characters.
-And majic bonds extras with new tools.
+And majic bonds people's minds and bosies with new tools.

 Techvolution is the ruling philosophy letting extras majically bond with any tool so they can solve frontline problems.
 And when the rules say its wrong, we can get them out of the way with a short lesson.